aeternity/aeternity/README.md

 **Note that the docker container must be stopped before replacing the database**

-The following snipped can be used to delete current database and replace it the latest mainnet database snapshot and restore it assuming the database path is ` ~/.aeternity/maindb`:
+The following snippet can be used to replace the current database with the latest mainnet snapshot assuming the database path is ` ~/.aeternity/maindb`:

 ```bash
 rm -rf ~/.aeternity/maindb/